CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/bom-wip.md

 # WIP Items tab

-The WIP Items tab (Work in Process Items) in ProcessForce provides insights into the Phantom Items used in a specific Bill of Materials (BOM) or Manufacturing Order (MO).
+The WIP Items tab (Work in Process Items) in CompuTec ProcessForce provides insights into the Phantom Items used in a specific Bill of Materials (BOM) or Manufacturing Order (MO).
 This tab helps manufacturers track intermediate products and their relationships with the parent product, ensuring accurate material usage and calculations.

 To access WIP Items, navigate to: